cyrraz/plothist/docs/usage/misc.rst

 Renormalize the PDF
 -------------------

 The ``pdf_func`` you get, by either get it from function or read the saved pickle file for ``RooFit`` or ``zfit``, has an area of 1.
-When you want to plot it, you need to multiply it by the bin width of your histogram, the number of expected events in the range and the integral of the PDF in the range.
+When you want to plot it, you need to multiply it by the bin width of your histogram, the number of expected events in the range for this PDF and the integral of the PDF in the range.
 This can be done easily using this small function:

 .. code-block:: python

    from scipy.integrate import quad

-   def renormalize(pdf, x_range, bins, n_data):
+   def renormalize(pdf, x_range, n_bins, n_data):
       """
       Renormalize a PDF to the number of data events.